cocos-creator/docs-3d-deprecated/en/editor/publish/publish-huawei-mini-game.md

 - **Build Sub Package**

-  This option is supported from v1.0.4 onwards and is enabled by default.
+  This option is enabled by default.
 For details, please refer to **Subpackage** at the end of this document.

 - **Small Packet Mode**